vulcanize/uniswap-watcher-ts/README.md

 This repo uses packages from [@cerc-io/watcher-ts](https://github.com/cerc-io/watcher-ts).

-For development with changes in watcher-ts, yarn link the packages:
+For development with changes in `watcher-ts`, yarn link the packages:

-- In `@cerc-io/watcher-ts` repo, build and link the packages to use from uniswap-watcher-ts
+- In `@cerc-io/watcher-ts` repo, build and link the packages to use in `uniswap-watcher-ts`:

   ```bash
   # Build packages